Photo credit: Adam Patterson | Panos | DFID

 Legal age of marriage

-There is no common minimum age of marriage for girls and women across the country.
-Different religious communities have personal status laws that govern legal procedures on matters such as marriage, divorce and inheritance.
+There is no minimum age of marriage in Lebanon.
+Instead, religious communities have personal status laws governing marriage, divorce and inheritance.
+Some of these personal status laws allow girls younger than 15 to marry.

 On 7 December 2016, the Lebanese parliament’s Administration and Justice Committee agreed to abolish Article 522 of the Penal Code, which allows rapists to avoid prosecution if they marry their victims.

-Lebanon is also working to address child marriage in Syrian refugee camps.
+Lebanon also works to address child marriage in Syrian refugee camps.

 Members In Lebanon